Follow us on

 2. Who can play?

 Any gentleman 18+ and medically able to participate.
 All experience levels are welcome - rookies to veterans.
 If joining SBHL with a friend, we'll try our best to get you both on the same team.
-A signed waiver, online player registration and ID are required.
+A signed waiver, online player registration and ID are required before you can play.

 3. Is the league competitive?